MilosQL/Giif/README.md

 ### Registration

-The registration process is by design decoupled from (i.e. not part of) the framework itself.
+The registration process is by design decoupled from (i.e., not part of) the framework itself.
 Each institution or deployment can enforce its own registration policies (federated identity checks, e-mail/phone number verifications, and so on).
 Regardless of the methods and policies involved, the registration process has to provide a clear-cut outcome, telling the framework which users have been successfully enrolled and which should not be granted with any kind of access to it.

 ### Post-registration workflow